sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

+## 3.34 -> 3.35

+TODO

+*How smooth was this upgrade process for you?
+You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.34).*

 ## 3.33 -> 3.34

 No manual migration is required - follow the [standard upgrade procedure](../install/docker-compose/operations.md#upgrade) to upgrade your deployment.